yusufklncc/Lenovo-Thinkpad-E570-Hackintosh/README.md

 - <b>Removed</b>
   - Kexts
     - ACPIBatteryManager: Battery graphic issue on System Preferences.
+    - SMCSuperIO: Laptop doesn't have a fan sensor.
     - USBInjectAll: No need anymore.
     - USBPorts: USBToolBox and UTBMap is using now.